 Volunteers must be at least 18 years old, have a friendly demeanor, be able to effectively communicate with staff and citizens, and have the ability to work safely with animals.
-Applicants can submit a volunteer application form online, or mail or fax the form to Marion County Animal Services at 5701 SE 66th St., Ocala, FL 34480 (fax 352-671-8717).
+Applicants can fill out this updated volunteer form online, then email it or print and mail it or bring it to Marion County Animal Services at 5701 SE 66th St., Ocala, FL 34480, or fax it to 352-671-8717.
 Hours earned at Animal Services count toward scholarship and school requirements.

 Open your heart and home to animals too young or too sick to be adopted by becoming a foster family.
 Raise or nurse to health kittens, cats, puppies and dogs and then bring them back to Animal Services so they can find forever homes.

-If you'd like more information about the foster program, please call the Animal Center at 352-671-8700 or send an email.
+If you'd like more information about the foster program, please call the Animal Center at 352-671-8700, or send us an email.

-Monetary donations benefit our Neuter Commuter, cruelty case and shelter programs.
-Click to donate online.
+Monetary donations benefit our Neuter Commuter, and shelter programs.
+Donate online here.